Abby Dowse Smolders And Shows Off Eye-Popping Cleavage As She Goes Braless Underneath A Semi-Sheer Robe

-Abby Dowse served up another smoldering look on her Instagram page this week that likely got pulses racing.
-The model returned to her account on Sunday, January 10 to post the smoking-hot share that sent temperatures soaring on her feed.
+Abby Dowse served up another smoldering look on her Instagram page this week that got pulses racing.
+The model returned to her account on Sunday, January 10, to post the smoking-hot share that sent temperatures soaring on her feed.

 The blond bombshell was snapped posing in an unfurnished room in the latest addition to her feed.
 She was propped up on her knees with her thighs spread far apart as she ran her fingers through her platinum locks, which were styled in a flirty high ponytail that was secured with a white scrunchie.
 She tilted her head to the side and averted her gaze to something in the distance rather than at the camera in front of her while pursing her plump lips in a sensual manner.